 6. Tech Apps: Autism 5-Point Scale EP

-A tech app has been created, based on the 5-Point Scale, that can be used to identify and convey stress and anxiety levels in emergency situations.
+A tech app has been created, using the book: The Incredible 5-Point Scale™ by authors Kari Dunn Buron and Mitzi Curtis, AAPC Publishing, that can be used to identify and convey stress and anxiety levels in emergency situations.

 7. Other Resources